TV and movie streaming services guide

 What are the different streaming resolutions?

-When it comes to picture quality, these services all stream in standard definition (SD) and some also have high definition (HD) shows.
-This is the 'native' resolution which is the original resolution of the video stream.
+When it comes to picture quality, these services all stream in standard definition (SD) and most also have high definition (HD) shows.
+Some stream in 4K, though content with this resolution is often limited.

-- Standard definition in streaming is typically 576p resolution.
+- Standard definition (SD) in streaming is typically 480p or 576p resolution.

-- Ultra high definition resolution is also called 4K and is typically 3840 pixel resolution.
+- Ultra high definition (UHD or 4K) resolution is typically 3840p resolution.

-In most cases, SD movies and TV shows are cheaper to stream and download than HD content.
-Content producers justify this because of the extra cost to produce and store HD shows.
+In most cases, SD movies and TV shows are cheaper to stream and download than HD or 4K content.

 What kind of internet plan do you need?